 ./setup

-Check out our full self-hosting guide for a walkthrough of the entire process.
+Check out our full self-hosting guide for a walkthrough of the whole process.

-Let's talk about Google Analytics for a moment.
+Take Google Analytics.
 It's free, which is great.
-But that "free" comes with significant compliance costs that most organizations don't account for.
+But that "free" comes with compliance costs most organizations don't account for.

 Cookie consent management.
-You need a consent management platform, ongoing maintenance, and likely degraded data quality from users who opt out.
+You need a consent management platform, ongoing maintenance, and likely worse data quality from users who opt out.

 Privacy policy and legal review.
-Your lawyers need to review how GA processes data and update your privacy documentation accordingly.
+Your lawyers need to review how GA processes data and update your privacy documentation.

 Vendor assessment overhead.
 For regulated industries, you need to continuously assess Google's practices and compliance posture.